 Although losing weight when overweight has been demonstrated to reduce and, sometimes, eliminate obstructive sleep apnea in many, it does not work for all.

-There are a few surgical options that have the potential to offer sleep apnea cures.
+There are a few sleep apnea surgical options that have the potential to offer sleep apnea cures.

 As mentioned above, bariatric surgery works by reducing body weight which reduces the likelihood of having obstructive sleep apnea.

 There are also upper airway surgeries that have been demonstrated to be effective at reducing and sometimes eliminating sleep apnea.
 These surgeries are usually performed by Ear Nose Throat surgeons (ENT).